Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Setup and Notation

 \section{Setup and Notation}

-Consider a setting where $Y$ denotes the (observed) outcome of interest, $\tilde A$ denotes a vector of actions that the individuals or units under study may take, and $X$ denotes observed covariates that include features beyond actions.
-We partition the vector of actions $\tilde A$ into the main action of interest, denoted by $D$, and ``other'' actions, denoted by $A$, i.e.,
+Consider a setting where $Y$ denotes the observed outcome of interest, and the actions taken by individuals or units under study are divided into a ``main'' action of interest, denoted by $D$, and ``other'' actions, denoted by $A$: